-Reclining the Seatback
+Reclining the Seatbacks

-To recline the seatback:
+To recline the seatbacks:

-- Pull the reclining seatback handle. - Move the seatback to the desired position, and then release the handle to lock the seatback in place. - 3.
+- 1. Leaning rearward in the seat, pull the reclining seatback handle. - 2.
+Move the seatback to the desired position, and then release the handle to lock the seatback in place. - 3.
 Push and pull on the seatback to make sure it is locked.